 Fast’s films have a tendency to manipulate time, through the deft use of repetition, looping, and reenactment.
 In his 2011 film project 5,000 Feet is the Best, Fast explores the experiences of a Predator drone operator firing on militants and civilians, based on accounts both on and off the record.
 The film oscillates between audio of recorded interview from the drone pilot, and the reenactment of the meeting between the reporter and the pilot in a Las Vegas motel room.
 The work was received with critical acclaim for the subtle presentation of the complexity of this controversial issue, neither glorifying nor vilifying the pilot.

-One of his newer pieces, Remainder (2015) is an original work based on an adaptation of Tom McCarthy’s novel of the same name.
-This is the artist’s first feature length film, and tells the story of an unnamed young man who, after suffering a horrific head trauma caused by ‘technology parts and bits’ falling from the sky, remembers nothing and no one of his life before.
+Remainder (2015), the artist's first feature lenghth film, is an original adaptation of Tom McCarthy’s novel of the same name.
+The film tells the story of an unnamed young man who, after suffering a horrific head trauma caused by ‘technology parts and bits’ falling from the sky, remembers nothing and no one of his life before.
 The film follows the man through the aftermath of the accident as he struggles to establish an identity, left with only fragments of memories from his past.

-Fast's work is included in the permanent collections of numerous institutions, including the Whitney Museum of American Art, Solomon R. Guggenheim Museum and the Metropolitan Musuem of American Art in New York; The Los Angeles County Museum of Art; Tate Modern, London; Centre Georges Pompidou, Paris; an the Stedelijk Museum, Amsterdam.
+Fast's work is included in the permanent collections of numerous institutions, including the Whitney Museum of American Art, Solomon R. Guggenheim Museum and the Metropolitan Musuem of American Art in New York, NY; The Los Angeles County Museum of Art, CA; Tate Modern, London, UK; Centre Georges Pompidou, Paris, France; and the Stedelijk Museum, Amsterdam, The Netherlands among others.
 Fast Lives and works in Berlin, Germany.